visitcalifornia

 Chester, CA

 Drakesbad Guest Ranch offers rustic lodge rooms and cabins during the summer season.
 Saddle up for guided horseback rides or fly-fish for native rainbow trout.
-For availability and more information, please visit the link above.
+For availability and more information, click the "Visit Website" link.